What You Need To Know

 - Permits are issued for specific terms (usually fall, spring and summer); if spring semester permits are issued, they will cover the period of time accepted as summer term.

 - Students who have handicapped placards or plates must provide documentation supporting a Request for Accommodations through the Student Disability Services office.

 - A student who pays in full for a permit and leaves the university during the first two weeks of the term, will be eligible to receive a refund if the permit is returned.

-For students that graduate in December, a refund may be requested for half of the permit cost.
-Contact Campus Operations office to request refund prior to the last day of March following graduation.
+- For students that graduate in December, a refund may be requested for half of the permit cost.
+Contact the Campus Operations office (602-639-6527) to request a refund prior to the last day of January following graduation.